Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 How to Show / Hide Categories in WordPress (Ultimate Guide)

-In this article, we will show easy ways to hide or display a category only if it has posts in WordPress.
+In this article, we will show you some easy ways to hide or display a category in WordPress, depending on whether it has any posts.

 Show or hide empty categories in WordPress